tr1ptychs/scrap.nvim/README.md

 ```

 ## FYI
-- This was created in an afternoon by a noob (me) (it's probably buggy).
+- This was created in a few afternoons by a noob (me) (it's probably buggy).
 - This is my first nvim plugin. :)
 - This is currently in a state I would describe as "less than finished".
 - Do with this information what you will, use at your own risk.
-Mainly, using `:q` will not save your notes.

 ## Todo:
 - Enable ability to undo through previous sessions' changes.
-- Change behavior on using `:q` with window open.